duncanday/Dungeon-Runner/README.md

 3. The player then pays the in-game currency cost of creating this spell, and then can name it.

 A wireframe of the "Elements" system will later be updated here.

+# Section 2: Core Game Design

+## Genre-less "boilerplate"
+The reason to design the DevTools first is to provide a wide range of options for the applications of them.
+Not only does this allow expedited reiteration (if the proof-of-concept prototype fails), but the proof-of-concept prototype has the potential to adapt to a genre that wasn't intended.

+Much like a sandbox, the DevTools should allow for core design loops that adjust to various genres: RPG, FPS, Third-Person Action-Adventure, you name it.
+The DevTool will not catch all genres, but should make attempts to be broad enough for developers to work with.

+# Section 3: Game Design Ideas
+This section will later be split to allow for free-flowing idea generation.

 ### Introducing unique elements on gameplay loops
 The concept of allowing the developers and/or players to create their own characters to a detailed degree allows for unique elements to be added to the gameplay loop.